Lily-G1/DevSecOps-Project/README.md

          ```
        - Copy secret token above.
 Go jenkins console -> credentials -> global -> add -> secret text -> paste token -> ID + descr = 'k8-token'.
 Create.
        - Go to AWS console -> EKS cluster to copy cluster's ARN/url.
 Go to 'deploy-to-PROD' and 'verify-deployment-to-PROD' stages and update the value of 'serverURL' with this url.
+      - Update the ingress.yaml file with your active domain name.
       - Build your pipeline.
-The application will be accessible via the created loadbalancer’s IP and domain name.
+The application will be accessible via the created loadbalancer’s IP.
+      - DNS must be configured in your domain registrar pointing the A-record to the loadbalancer’s external IP.
+After propagation, the application will be available on your domain